-The hike is one of the most beautiful things I have ever done.
+The trek in the Wakhan Corridor is one of the most beautiful things I have ever done.

-One of the great things about being there in early October is that the Kyrgyz start bringing in their winter supplies on yak caravans on the same track that you hike on to get to the Little Pamir.
-You will meet them and get to hang out in the shelters while hiking the 4 days in, and hike alongside them in parts.
-Hiking into the Pamirs as part of a Kyrgyz yak caravan is awesome!
+One of the great things about being there in early October is that the Kyrgyz start bringing in their winter supplies on yak caravans on the same trail that you trek on to get to the Little Pamir.

 It really added to the atmosphere of the journey.

-The Wakhan Valley is easier than the Pamir as it is at a lower altitude (average 2900 metres) although will still be cold outside of summer.
+The Wakhan Valley is easier than the Pamir’s as it is at a lower altitude (average 2900 metres) although it will still be cold outside of summer.

 When you stay at a guesthouse it will obviously be way warmer than camping outside.

-If coming down from Dushanbe it is a good idea to get some food supplies there and the same if coming from Osh.
-You can find easily enough in Khorog as well, but Dushanbe and Osh will offer much more choice, such as sauces to go in meals etc.
+You can find food easily enough in Khorog as well, but Dushanbe and Osh will offer much more choice, such as sauces to go in meals etc.

 Long story short – get all the food supplies you think you will need before going into Afghanistan.

-However all guesthouses in the villages in the Wakhan can cook breakfast/lunch/dinner for you even if you’re not staying there and once you’ve done the 4 day hike into the Pamir you can eat with the communities there.
+However all guesthouses in the villages of the Wakhan Valley can cook breakfast/lunch/dinner for you even if you’re not staying there, and once you’ve done the four-day hike into the Little Pamir you can eat with the communities there.

 Yes – as of now.

-Although admittedly on the first night of camping it was slightly unnerving knowing that I was camping in the wild only 35km from the nearest Taliban position!
+That being said on the first night of camping it was slightly unnerving knowing that I was camping in the wild only 35km from the nearest Taliban position.

-IMPORTANT! – When at the Afghanistan embassy in Khorog ask about the current security situation as they will have all the best and latest on the situation.
-As of October 2016 it was safe to go to Eshkashim, Wakhan, and Pamirs.
+IMPORTANT – When at the Afghanistan embassy in Khorog ask about the current security situation as they will have all the best and latest information on the situation.

-This whole trip cost me for all 16 days including everything – visa, transport (my share of permit cost and fuel), permits, food, accommodation, donkeys etc, a total of around $600 for an awesome adventure.
+This whole trip to the Afghanistan Wakhan Corridor cost me, for 16 days of adventure including everything, visa, transport (my share of permit cost and fuel), food, accommodation, donkeys etc, a total of around $600.

 And for those readers not planning on going I hope this shows another side to Afghanistan than the mostly negative things about the country that you see in the news.

-Enjoy The Afghanistan Wakhan and Pamir if you make it there!
+Enjoy The Afghanistan Wakhan Corridor if you get there!